 FIGHTING FOR BETTER WAGES

 Higher wages build strong communities and a stronger economy.
 That’s why Pramila played a lead a role in the coalition to pass paid sick and safe days in Seattle, and helped organize immigrants for raising the minimum wage.
 It’s also why the Seattle Mayor appointed her to the committee that developed the successful proposal for raising Seattle’s minimum wage to $15.
 Then on her third day in the State Senate, Pramila introduced legislation to increase the state minimum wage to $12 across the state.
-In Congress, she will fight to increase the federal minimum wage to ensure all working people earn the wages they deserve, and to ensure that there are no tip penalties that particularly hurt women and workers of color working in service industries.
+In Congress, she is fighting to increase the federal minimum wage to ensure all working people earn the wages they deserve, and to ensure that there are no tip penalties that particularly hurt women and workers of color working in service industries.

 PROTECTING AMERICAN JOBS